zaidabuhijleh11/OOFP-IU/README.md

-make sure you have installed pytest pip install pytest the test are class based meaning you can run the class to test the functality or you can see a small arrow next to the test classes or test manually through  running this in the terminal each a time pytest test_Habit.py
+make sure you have installed pytest pip install pytest the test are class based meaning you can run the class to test the functality or you can see a small arrow next to the test classes test manually through  running this in the terminal each a time pytest test_Habit.py
 pytest test_habitdb.py
 pytest test_analysis.py